-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Response by project team quality as contained at page 24 of LRC submission.
-Most toxic air pollutants, usually because of their localised effect do not have ambient air standards.
+Comments raised by stakeholders submission.
+Stakeholder name Organisation/ community Date Source Response Most toxic air pollutants, usually because of their localised effect do not have ambient air standards.
 The statement in paragraph 6.4.1 that "at the level of principle reducing emissions of these pollutants will serve to further reduce ambient concentrations that already comply with NAAQS" is thus an irrelevant and misleading consideration.
-Prof EK Cairncross LRC 27 Oct 2014 LRC Submission The analysis of the impact on human health, as prescribed by the AIR regulations, is presented in Section 5.1 of the AIR.
+Prof EK Cairncross Legal Resource Centre 27 Oct 2014 LRC Submission The analysis of the impact on human health, as prescribed by the AIR regulations, is presented in Section 5.1 of the AIR.
 To the extent than NAAQS have been set, as required, these have been used.
 Where NAAQS have not been set, a literature search was undertaken to identify the appropriate strictest health effect screening levels as detailed in Section 5.1.8.2 of the AIR.
 I vehemently oppose the request by Sasol for the postponement of compliance with the Air Quality Act.
 For far too long Sasol's emissions have violated the rights of the communities to clean air.
 Compliance with the Air Quality Act is not beyond the capability of this highly profitable company and must be enforced for the future health of the communities whom they vicariously pollute on a daily basis.
 Judith Taylor Earthlife Africa 12 Oct 2014 Written comment (email) Noted but denied.
 Reference is made to the reasons for the applications made by Sasol as well as the AIR (more particularly section 5.1).
-The Sasol Nitro plant does not lie in a priority area but Ms Angela Andrews LRC 27 Oct 2014 LRC Submission Information on other sources of organic vapour emissions is not available to Sasol.
-However, Sasol has no indication that
+The technological interventions required to achieve a less than 200oC exit gas temperature (a Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission Noted.
+Please refer to Chapter 1 of the technical appendix for an explanation of Sasol's project development and governance framework.